tanvirs27/aircheck/README.md

 # aircheck
-This repository is for NASA Apps Contest 2016
+This repository is for NASA Space Apps Contest 2016